riaandeventer/L2T13/README.md

 ##### 1.3   Run Program

-If your files copied successfully, there should be a folder ebook_store when you enter the >dir command.
+If your files copied successfully, there should be a folder ebook_store when you (for windows) enter the >dir command.
 Go to this directory with below command.
 ```
 >cd ebook_store